 What if your client gets in touch with you through email and then follows up on Facebook?
 You guessed it: you’ll need to enter this information into the spreadsheet manually.
 A customer support ticketing system will automate this process for you, which is essential when your company is growing.

 Your company is growing rapidly

 When you started your business you probably only received the occasional query, which allowed you to tackle each ticket individually and manually.
 When you’re starting out this can be great, however, it is something that is not scalable.
 As your business grows, implementing an IT helpdesk ticket software becomes crucial for managing the increasing number of customer inquiries.

 Here’s a some food for thought — as your business grows, your processes need to grow and adapt with it.
 With every passing week, the database of your help desk will be expanding.
 As such, it will become increasingly difficult to find necessary information and provide high-quality customer service without a ticketing solution.
 If you don’t act quickly enough and adapt to the growth of your business, the quality of your customer service will dwindle which can lead to loss of customers and revenue.

 The numbers speak for themselves.
 Did you know that almost half of all American consumers abandon companies because of poor customer service?
 Given that it takes twelve positive experiences to make up for one negative one, you’ll be better off investing in a solution that improves the quality of your customer service.

-A good ticketing system will help you keep track of all requests and ensure every client gets the attention they need.
+A good customer service ticketing software will help you keep track of all requests and ensure every client gets the attention they need.
 When the volume of queries keeps growing together with your business, automation can come to the rescue.
 Ticketing tools won’t make your customer service impersonal.
 Quite the contrary, they will help your agents manage their tasks more effectively so that they will have more time to approach clients in a more personal manner.